samuller/pgmerge/docs/dev.md

     poetry show -l

-Update or change dependencies with, e.g.:
+Update all dependencies to latest matching version specs in `pyproject.toml` (can thus change dependency version by manually editing the version spec first):

+    poetry update

+Add a new dependency or change dependencies with the following (which also includes/forces a `poetry update` to run):

     poetry add name_of_lib@latest